Civic Center/UN Plaza station: Station layout

-Muni L and BART trains at the station in 2025.
-No direct connection exists between the two platforms.

 Like the three other shared Muni/BART stations in the Market Street subway, Civic Center has three underground levels.
 The first level is a fare mezzanine, with two Muni paid areas and two BART paid areas.
 The second level has a single island platform for Muni Metro, and the third level has an island platform for BART.
 The station has six street entrances along its length, including one entrance in UN Plaza.
 The surface elevator is near the center of the station; the platform elevator is at the northeast end.

 History

 The BART Board approved the name "Civic Center" in December 1965.
 BART service at the station began on November 5, 1973, followed by Muni Metro service on February 18, 1980.
 In 2005, the station name was changed to Civic Center/UN Plaza during celebrations for the 60th anniversary of the United Nations and World Environment Day.
+The name change was proposed by then-San Francisco mayor Gavin Newsom; it was initially rejected by the BART board but later accepted.
 Additional fare gates to allow direct connections between Muni and BART (without having to go up to the fare mezzanine) were also proposed.
 Construction of a bike station on the mezzanine level began in December 2014; it opened in August 2015.